gemi254/ConfigAssist-ESP32-ESP8266/README.md

 # ConfigAssist
-A lightweight library allowing definition and easy editing of application variables and quick configuration of **esp32/esp8266** devices using a json dictionary and  configuration portal.
+A lightweight library allowing quick configuration for **esp32/esp8266** devices by editing application variables using a configuration portal and a json definition dictionary and saving them on a ini file in local storage.
 <p align="center">
   <img src="docs/config.png">
 </p>